wang0665/SmartDB-InfluxDB/InfluxDB.md

 "SecondlyReading" | This is the series name which Smart DB raw data were stored "DeviceID" | This is used to trace/select a specified device based on its unique ID "ChannelId" | This is used to trace/select a specified channnel based on the channel

+**For each Smart DB hardware, there will be 10 channel correspond to 10 physical circuit breaker of the Distribution Box/Board.
+The information of each individual circuit breaker (In the database we name them as "ChannelID") can be selected and queried.
+The information of each circuir breaker are shown as next part **